 Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS)?
-Yes, based on review of the EPA Greenbook.
+No, the project area is located in Putnum County, Florida which is designated by the EPA as in attainment for all NAAQS based on EPA's Greenbook.
 1 Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
 No. Will mitigation measures be used to capture blowdown?
-(Blowdown refers to the venting of natural gas in current facilities, in order to begin rehabilitation, repair, or replacement activities.)
+(Blowdown refers to the venting of natural gas in current facilities, in order to begin rehabilitation, repair, or replacement activities).
 No. Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
 No. Estimate the current leak rate per mile based on the type of pipeline material.
 Based on mileage of replacement and new pipeline material, estimate the total reduction of natural gas leakage.
-The existing leak rate is estimated to be 673 kilograms (kg)/year(yr).
-Replacement of pipelines would result in a leak rate of approximately 31 kg/yr or a reduction of approximately 12,784 kg over a 20-yr timeframe.
+The project involves six regulator stations, a farm tap and existing odorant equipment are being replaced.
+There is no pipeline replacement associated with this project.
 Is there any other information relevant to the project area or the proposed work as it pertains to Air Quality?
 No.